Alejogb1/job-board/blog-data/how-can-i-use-a-similarity-function-with-words-that-are-outside-the-vocabulary.md

 id: "how-can-i-use-a-similarity-function-with-words-that-are-outside-the-vocabulary"
 ---

-Alright, let's tackle this.
-It's a problem I've bumped into more than a few times, particularly back when I was working on that initial iteration of our semantic search engine for a client a few years ago.
+Alright,  It's a problem I've bumped into more than a few times, particularly back when I was working on that initial iteration of our semantic search engine for a client a few years ago.
 We were dealing with a relatively limited vocabulary initially, and seeing how the system would respond to out-of-vocabulary (oov) words was crucial.
 The core challenge, as you've likely discovered, is that similarity functions, especially those based on techniques like word embeddings, rely on having a vector representation for each word.
 If a word doesn't exist in the pre-trained model's vocabulary, you essentially have a missing piece, throwing off any direct calculation of similarity.

 The most straightforward approach, and one I've seen used widely, involves some form of fall-back strategy.
 Instead of simply disregarding the oov word, you try to approximate a representation for it.
 There are several techniques that I've found useful over the years.